• Natural Disaster Program

 Debris flow barriers

-The installation of debris flow barriers along the Captain Cook Highway is a significant milestone in Far North Queensland’s recovery efforts following the catastrophic damage caused by Tropical Cyclone Jasper in December 2023.
+The installation of debris flow barriers along the highway is a significant milestone in Far North Queensland’s recovery efforts.

 This reduces the potential for long-term road closures at these sites during and after extreme weather.